lupyuen/lupyuen.github.io/src/ci3.md

 ## Skip The Non-Arm Builds

-Earlier we saw the code in `arch.yml` [(Reusable Workflow)](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) that identifies the builds to be skipped.
-The code above is called by `build.yml` (Build Workflow) which will actually skip the builds: [build.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/build.yml#L119-L148)
+Earlier we saw the code in _arch.yml_ [__Reusable Workflow__](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) that identifies the builds to be skipped.

+The code above is called by _build.yml_ (Build Workflow).
+Which will actually skip the builds: [build.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/build.yml#L119-L148)

 ```yaml
 # Select the Linux Builds based on PR Arch Label